Daniel Scioli

-Daniel Osvaldo Scioli (/es/ /es/, /it/; born 13 January 1957) is an Argentine politician, businessman and former sportsman.
-He currently serves as the Secretary of Tourism, Environment and Sports since January 2024.
+Daniel Osvaldo Scioli (/es/ /es/, /it/; born 13 January 1957) is an Argentine politician, businessman, and former sportsman.
+He is serving as the Secretary of Tourism, Environment and Sports since January 2024.
 He was Vice President of Argentina from 2003 to 2007 and Governor of Buenos Aires Province from 2007 to 2015.
-From September 2022 to January 2024 (and previously, from June 2020 to June 2022) he was Argentina's ambassador to Brazil.
+From September 2022 to January 2024 and previously from June 2020 to June 2022, he was Argentina's ambassador to Brazil.

-He has also served two tenures as president of the Justicialist Party.
-He was the candidate to the presidency for the Front for Victory ticket in the 2015 general elections, and lost to Mauricio Macri in a runoff election.
+Scioli served two tenures as president of the Justicialist Party.
+He was the candidate to the presidency for the Front for Victory ticket in the 2015 Argentine general election, and lost to Mauricio Macri in a runoff election.
 From June to September 2022, he briefly served as Minister of Production in the cabinet of Alberto Fernández.

-Family
+Early life and family

 Scioli was born in Villa Crespo, Buenos Aires.
 He spent his first years in a middle class home located at the corner of Corrientes and Humboldt.
 His grandfather ran an electrical hardware store, which over time grew into a store selling electrical appliances that was to become the family business.
 Scioli has described himself as a loyal man devoted to his stable and intimate circle, and an understanding but demanding father.

 In 1975, his brother José Scioli was kidnapped by a cell of the Montoneros guerrilla group.
-Daniel Scioli, then aged 18, carried out the negotiations with the kidnappers to free his brother.
+Scioli, then aged 18, carried out the negotiations with the kidnappers to free his brother.
 José was released in exchange for a cash payment by their father.
 He was married to former model and entrepreneur Karina Rabolini and has an extramarital daughter.
 Although Scioli refused to recognize his daughter, he was eventually forced by law to recognize her.
 She was then accepted by Scioli as his daughter when she was 18 years old.
 Regarding this issue, he says, "It helped me to grow and to give me peace of mind".